SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Related work

-\textbf{Efficient convolution on GPUs.} A direction to reduce CNN computation is to exploit sparsity to skip unnecessary operations. \cite{7298681} explored model compression via parameter pruning, reducing redundancy in the parameter space and mapping convolutions to sparse matrix multiplications for speedup.
+\textbf{Accelerating convolution with sparsity.} A direction to reduce CNN computation is to exploit sparsity to skip unnecessary operations. \cite{7298681} explored model compression via parameter pruning, reducing redundancy in the parameter space and mapping convolutions to sparse matrix multiplications for speedup.
 Other works~\cite{8735526,10.1109/TVLSI.2020.3002779} explored efficient data-flow schemes on FPGAs for CNNs with sparse structure to skip multiplications involving zeros.
-These methods focus on weight sparsity or structured sparsity, and still operate on all input pixels.
-Moreover, directly skipping computation based on irregular input sparsity often leads to input-dependent computations and varying runtimes, which is problematic in systems with strict latency bounds.
+These methods focus on weight sparsity or structured sparsity, and still scan all input pixels.
+Moreover, directly skipping computation based on irregular input sparsity often leads to input-dependent computations with the runtime varying with each input~\cite{8421093}, which is problematic in systems with strict latency bounds.
 A more relevant direction is to focus on selective computation only on a subset of pixels from the input tensor and ignore the rest. \cite{graham2015sparse3dconvolutionalneural} proposed a type of sparse convolution that computes an output pixel only when any of the input pixels within the kernel receptive field is nonzero, so the computational cost scales with the number of nonzero input pixels rather than the entire image/volume.
 However, this approach can rapidly increase the number of nonzero pixels across convolutional layers: an output pixel can become nonzero if its receptive field includes any neighboring nonzero input, effectively dilating the nonzero set.
-To address this, \cite{8579059} constrains the operation so that an output pixel is computed only when the same location at the input is nonzero, keeping the sparsity pattern fixed across layers and trading little or no performance loss for significant speedups. $\tt{MinkowskiEngine}$~\cite{choy20194d}, $\tt{SpConv}$~\cite{s18103337}, $\tt{TorchSparse}$~\cite{tang2022torchsparse}, and $\tt{TorchSparse++}$~\cite{tangandyang2023torchsparse} are some 3D point cloud engines built upon such sparse convolution for high-performance inference on GPUs.
+To address this, \cite{8579059} constrained the operation so that an output pixel is computed only when the same location at the input is nonzero, keeping the sparsity pattern fixed across layers and trading little or no performance loss for significant speedups. $\tt{MinkowskiEngine}$~\cite{choy20194d}, $\tt{SpConv}$~\cite{s18103337}, $\tt{TorchSparse}$~\cite{tang2022torchsparse}, and \texttt{TorchSparse++}~\cite{tangandyang2023torchsparse} are some 3D point cloud engines built upon such sparse convolution for high-performance inference on GPUs.